David-Manniche/TheMarket/readme.txt

-    => 034257 - Getting error on currency management page admin => 034242 - Cancellation and return policy is not listing on product detail page if opted from shop => 034233 - Getting error on withdrawal amount using paypal payout
+    => 034257 - Getting error on currency management page admin => 034242 - Cancellation and return policy is not listing on product detail page if opted from shop => 034233 - Getting error on withdrawal amount using paypal payout => 033975 - When user places bank withdrawal request then getting error in email